avwuff/cantact-app/README.md

 ## Features
 - Display of CAN bus trace
-- Live display, showing the most recent data for each frame
+- Live display, showing the most recent data for each frame, in HEX, DEC, and ASCII.
+- Ability to mute Live display bytes, as well as convert bytes to higher bit numbers.
 - Simple transmission of CAN frames
 - Javascript scripting interface
 - ISOTP transmit and receive
 - Saving of CAN traces (in candump format)
+- Replaying of CAN traces into Live window (coming soon: ability to replay a trace and transmit)

 ## TODO
 - OBD-II, and UDS protocol implementations